rggassner/gridcosmpy/README.md

 If you want to rescale images externaly using https://github.com/nihui/waifu2x-ncnn-vulkan

 waifu2x-ncnn-vulkan -i downloaded/ -o images/ -s 8 -n 3 -g 0

+# Gridcosm

+Gridcosm is a collaborative art project in which artists from around the world contribute images to a compounding series of graphical squares.
+Each level of Gridcosm is made up of nine square images arranged into a 3x3 grid.
+The middle image is a one-third size version of the previous level.
+Artists add images around that center image until a new 3x3 grid is completed, then that level itself shrinks and becomes the "seed" for the next level.
+This process creates an ever expanding tunnel of images, the newest level a direct result of the previous level which is a result of the previous level... and so on.

 Visit Gridcosm and make a donation! https://www.sito.org/synergy/gridcosm/